-Firstly – the GUUDGO 21 LED IP Camera 8X Zoom from Banggood – solid looking, substancial, 1080p and looks like it will handle the weather.
+Firstly – the GUUDGO 21 LED IP Camera 8X Zoom (strangely marked ESCAM on the actual camera) from Banggood – solid looking, substancial, 1080p and looks like it will handle the weather.
 The camera box states 8x zoom but I’m pretty sure that is digital zoom.
 Pan and tilt work a treat (355 degrees horizontally, 90 degrees vertically) with 21 BRIGHT LED night lighting (9 WHITE, 10 IR) as well as red and blue warning lights.. this camera is something to be taken notice of, between the loud audio alerts and the bright lighting.

 The recommended APP for this camera is “YCC365 Plus”.
 The MAC address of the device is viewable in the app but not it’s IP address, nor could I figure out how to FORCE the IP address manually in the APP.
 Weird.
 I did however manage to trap the MAC address and force it to my choice of fixed IP address in my Vodafone router under SETTINGS – LOCAL NETWORK – STATIC DHCP by adding a new entry consisting of the camera MAC address and a spare IP address outside of the DHCP range.
 That works reliably..